 Rejected claims will be submitted again once they are cleared from coding errors.
 Resubmitted claims will be strictly screened under the latest coding guidelines.

 If there are reimbursement cutbacks from the payers, the health plan will not cover all payments.
 It is now the role of the billers to send all outstanding payments to patients, follow up now and then until they pay up.

 Importance of revenue cycle management

-A good revenue cycle management helps healthcare providers maintain solid financial wellbeing.
+Good revenue cycle management helps healthcare providers maintain solid financial well-being.
 However, internal and external factors bring about such impacts to healthcare entities’ revenue and survival.